-1Participant characteristics This table shows participant characteristics of the sample.
+Table 1.
+Participant characteristics.
+This table shows participant characteristics of the sample.

 EMA Procedures.

 The 1-year EMA study was running entirely through the interface of the Movisense app.
 The GBE app customized for this study to assess four cognitive-motivational tasks (see subsequent section) could not be used by the participants themselves.
 Instead, use of the customized GBE app was only initiated through the Movisens app.
+During each GBE-session, the four tasks were completed in random order.
 On the first Monday after the basic assessment, the EMA study started.
-Subsequently, patients completed several subjective reports on their smartphone every two days.
-In the present study we include reports on alcohol consumption.
+On this day, participants completed two GBE-sessions right after each other.
+Next, participants indicated during which weekday and at which time of the day they are least likely to consume alcohol.
+Throughout the following year, participants were notified every four weeks on the indicated weekday and time to complete one GBE-session.
+Throughout the same period, participants also completed several subjective reports on their smartphone every two days.
+In the present study, we include reports on alcohol consumption.
 For that purpose, participants were asked to indicate how many drinks from a list of commonly consumed alcoholic drinks they consumed the last day and the day before the last day.
 This provided a daily measure of alcohol consumption in g.
 Wording of the question can be found in supplemental material.

-On the first Monday, participants completed each of the four cognitive-motivational tasks twice.
-This was included for the purpose of assessing reliability.
-Subsequently, participants completed each task once every month for a period of one year.

 Smartphone-based cognitive-motivational tasks.

 Stop Signal Task.
 During the Stop Signal Task (SST; Smittenaar et al., 2015), participants tapped left or right on their smartphone screen to collect fruits falling a tree (Fig. 1A).
 Each trial began with two fruits hanging at the top of the screen for one to three seconds (randomly selected from a uniform distribution).
 Next, one of the fruits fell down and passed over one of two circles indicating the time during which participants should collect the fruit through tapping (Go-Trials with a response window spanning from 500 to 800 ms after stimulus onset).
 In 12 of 32 trials (37.5%), the falling fruit turned brown, indicating that it was rotten and should not be collected (stop trials).
 At the beginning of each session the delay after which the fruit turned brown (stop signal delay; SSD) was 350 milliseconds (ms).
-This delay changed according to staircase procedure (Verbruggen et al., eLife): it increased by 50 ms after each successful stop trial (rendering the subsequent stop trial more difficult) and decreased by 50 ms after each unsuccessful stop trial (rendering the subsequent stop trial easier).
+This delay changed according to staircase procedure (Verbruggen et al., 2019): it increased by 50 ms after each successful stop trial (rendering the subsequent stop trial more difficult) and decreased by 50 ms after each unsuccessful stop trial (rendering the subsequent stop trial easier).